Career Timeline of Damian Lillard: Major Achievements and Milestones

 On September 27, 2023, Damian Lillard was traded to the Milwaukee Bucks as part of a three-team trade.

-On October 26, 2023, Damian Lillard made his debut with the Milwaukee Bucks against the Philadelphia 76ers, scoring 39 points, which set a franchise record for a debut, and had eight rebounds in a 118–117 victory.
+On October 26, 2023, Damian Lillard made his Bucks debut against the Philadelphia 76ers, scoring 39 points and grabbing eight rebounds in a 118–117 season-opening victory.

 In 2023, Damian Lillard was traded to the Milwaukee Bucks after requesting a trade.

-On January 14, 2024, Damian Lillard scored 29 points, including a buzzer-beating, game-winning three-pointer and added eight assists in a 143–142 overtime win over the Sacramento Kings.
-He also became just the fifth player in NBA history to make at least 2,500 career three-pointers.
+On January 14, 2024, Damian Lillard scored 29 points including a buzzer-beating, game-winning three-pointer and added eight assists in a 143–142 overtime win over the Sacramento Kings.

 On April 10, 2024, Damian Lillard was featured in Hong Kong boy group Mirror's single "Day 0".